 The Bloomquist Family Scholarship

-One $5000 scholarship is offered to a graduating senior from Fairfax County Public Schools who has earned a minimum GPA of 3.0, who can demonstrate financial need with Student Aid Report (SAR) documentation, and who has shown through sustained involvement in family, school, and/or community that s(he) has made an “above and beyond” significant difference.
+A one-time $5000 scholarship is offered to a graduating senior from Fairfax County Public Schools who has earned a minimum GPA of 3.0, who can demonstrate financial need with SAR documentation (if a SAR is not available, then the FAFSA4caster may be used), and who has shown through sustained involvement in family, school, and/or community that (s)he has made an “above and beyond” significant difference.
+An essay is required.
 Finalists will be interviewed.

 The Sharifa Alkhateeb Memorial Scholarship